-Another thing to consider is the searchers intent.
-Let’s look at this scenario to understand a little more (I use this a lot, so you may have seen this before).
+Another thing to consider is the searcher’s intent.
+What phase of the buyer’s journey is this piece going into?
+Let’s look at this scenario to understand a little more:

 You want to capture leads at the different phases, but understand you will convert more at the top level where they are further along in the buying process.